StarLegacy/StarLegacy.Wiki/misc/cargo-trading.md

   - Destination - Says the NPC Outpost or Trade City as well as the planet
   - Cost - The ammount you will be spending per crate
   - Days until expiry - How many days given to deliever crates to destination
   > For the example above, you have 5 days to deliever crates to Atlantis on Quod Canis.
-It'd cost 1,081.8 credits to purchase 10 crates.
+It'd cost 1,081.8 credits to purchase 10 crates

 ### Step Four
 ---